splunk/addonfactory-ucc-generator/docs/alert_actions/alert_scripts.md

 ```

 This function then can have validations and the alert action logic required for your add-on.
+The preliminary check for required field validations is already provided by the UCC framework.
+However, if you have any other validations or pre-checks, you can call that function from `process_event()`.
 The `helper` variable would be an object of `splunktaucclib.alert_actions_base.ModularAlertBase` class.
 This script would be then be copied to `output/` directory after you execute the `ucc-gen` command.